fragrussu/MyRelax/README.md

 (for example, `python ./MyRelax/myrelax/getMTR.py --help`).

 # If you use MyRelax
-If you use MyRelax in your research, please remember to cite our paper:
+If you use MyRelax in your research, please remember to cite our paper: (just wait 48 hours to find out!)

 # License
 MyRelax is distributed under the BSD 2-Clause License, Copyright (c) 2019, University College London.
 All rights reserved.